 • The goods are not kept in your home or on private land

-If the goods are repossessed, your creditor will usually sell them at auction.
-If this doesn’t raise enough money to pay off the remaining debt, you will still owe them money.
-They may take further court action to get the money back from you.
+3. If this does not raise enough money to pay off the remaining debt, you will still owe them money

 Ending a hire purchase agreement yourself